-Though he initially fled, Sinthasomphone still suffered from a drugging and assault by Dahmer, and was therefore disoriented once witnesses found him in the streets.
-Thought witnesses pleaded with authorities to take the boy to safety, the cops instead took the boy back to Dahmer's home Later, the boy suffered the same fate as previous victims.
+Though he initially fled, Sinthasomphone had already been drugged and assaulted by Dahmer, and was therefore disoriented once witnesses found him in the streets.
+Though witnesses pleaded with authorities to take the boy to safety, the cops instead took the boy back to Dahmer's home.
+Later, the boy suffered the same fate as Dahmer's other victims.

-First, a little distressing background information on Jeffrey Dahmer for context.
 While he was active, Dahmer murdered at least 17 people, possibly many more than that.
-In particular, he would target teenage and early 20s males, most of whom were minorities and gay.
-He picked them at bars or just in the neighborhood, luring them back to his apartment with promises of sex, promiscuous photo shoots, and drugs.
-Upon arriving to his house, Dahmer would incapacitate, rape, kill, and dismember his victims.
+In particular, he would target males in their teens and early 20s, most of whom were minorities and gay.
+He picked them up at bars or just in the neighborhood, luring them back to his apartment with promises of sex, promiscuous photo shoots, and drugs.
+Upon arriving at his house, Dahmer would incapacitate, rape, kill, and dismember his victims.
 The youngest of his victims, whom he did not kill, was only 13 years old.
-Though jailed for assaulting this youngest victim in 1990, Dahmer was back on the streets in 1991, and he was soon back to his old ways.
+Though jailed for assaulting the youngest victim in 1990, Dahmer was back on the streets in 1991, and he was soon back to his old ways.

 In fact, in 1991, Dahmer already murdered at least three people before he targeted Konerak Sinthasomphone.
-During this time, the body of another victim, Tony Hughes, still decomposed in his apartment.
-Still, Dahmer hungered for a new victim, and given his past, the killer already had someone in mind.
+During this time, the body of another victim, Tony Hughes, was still in his apartment.

-Dahmer already familiarized himself with the Sinthasomphone family by the time he kidnapped Konerak in some of the worst imaginable ways.
+Dahmer had already familiarized himself with the Sinthasomphone family by the time he kidnapped Konerak.
 In 1988, Dahmer approached Keison, Konerak's older brother, and tricked the boy into coming back to his apartment.
-He drugged and molested the boy, then thirteen; he let the boy escape and actually served time for the crime.
-At this point, however, he was loose and ready for more, and he set his eyes on the younger brother, Konerak, who was now fourteen-years-old.
+He drugged and molested the boy, then 13; he let the boy escape and actually served time for the crime.
+At this point, he set his eyes on the younger brother, Konerak, who was by then 14 years old.

-There Was Hole Drilled Through The Boy's Skull
+There Was A Hole Drilled Through The Boy's Skull

 After the photography session finished, Dahmer drugged Konerak with sleeping pills that rendered him unconscious.
 Dahmer then performed oral sex and other lewd acts upon the boy, but he failed to stop there.
-Using a drill to make a hole in Sinthasomphone's skull, Dahmer injected muriatic acid into the frontal lobe of his brain.
-Beyond causing pain, Dahmer wished to create a subservient zombie, who he could keep and torture long term.
+Using a drill to make a hole in Sinthasomphone's skull, Dahmer injected hydrochloric acid into the frontal lobe of his brain.
 The boy, when he regained consciousness, was dazed and didn't seem to react to much, including the sight of the decomposing body in Dahmer's room.
-Satisfied the teen remained incapacitated, Dahmer left to go to a local bar, leaving the boy alone and unguarded.
+Satisfied that the teen remained incapacitated, Dahmer left to go to a local bar, leaving the boy alone and unguarded.

 Even in his diminished state, Sinthasomphone saw his chance for freedom.

-When Dahmer returned from his bar trip, he found quite the predicament waiting in front of his apartment.
-Sinthasomphone made it outside, naked and bleeding from his rectum, where locals Sandra Smith and Nicole Childress came across him.
-The 17-year-old girls understood something here was horribly wrong.
-The boy, though fluent in English, could only speak in broken Laotian in his dazed state, but his obvious distress caused the girls to call police.
+When Dahmer returned from the bar, he found quite the predicament waiting in front of his apartment.
+Sinthasomphone made it outside, where locals Sandra Smith and Nicole Childress came across him.
+The teen girls understood something here was horribly wrong.
+The boy, though fluent in English, could only speak in broken Laotian in his dazed state, but his obvious distress caused the girls to call the police.

-When Dahmer approached the trio, he tried to convince them Sinthasomphone (whom he called by a different name) was his lover and under his care, and tried to physically take the boy inside.
-The girls heroically stopped Dahmer, saying the police were on their way.
-Dahmer, sensing that protesting now could go horribly awry, agreed to wait for them, but maintained Sinthasomphone was with him by choice.
-Finally, Sinthasomphone found himself in safe hands ... or so it seemed.
+When Dahmer approached the trio, he tried to convince them that Sinthasomphone (whom he called by a different name) was his lover and under his care, and tried to physically take the boy inside.
+The girls stopped Dahmer, saying the police were on their way.
+Dahmer, sensing that protesting now could go horribly awry, agreed to wait for them, but maintained that Sinthasomphone was with him by choice.